 Charles Dehelly, Senior Executive Vice President in charge of Operations and Gilles Grapinet, Senior Executive Vice President in charge of Global Functions, are listed here as Employees.

-We remind you that the objective settings and the performance review are done each semester.
-Therefore, the resulting variable compensation is paid each semester (usually in February for the second semester of the previous year and in August for the payment related to the first semester of the year):

-- Compensation due reflects due amounts for the first and the second semester of the relevant year - Compensation paid represents paid amounts for the second semester of the previous year, and of the following first semester.
+Therefore, the resulting variable compensation is paid each semester (usually in February for the second semester of the previous year and in August for the payment related to the first semester of the year): Compensation due reflects due amounts for the first and the second semester of the relevant year Compensation paid represents paid amounts for the second semester of the previous year, and of the following first semester.